adnan0819/Urban-Tree-Generator/README.md

 # Urban Tree Generator: Spatio-Temporal and Generative Deep Learning for Urban Tree Localization and Modeling

-This repository contains our dataset contribution and codebase to reproduce our paper titled **Urban Tree Generator: Spatio-Temporal and Generative Deep Learning for Urban Tree Localization and Modeling** in CGI 2022 (published in The Visual Computer journal).
+This repository contains our dataset contribution and codebase to reproduce our paper titled "**Urban Tree Generator: Spatio-Temporal and Generative Deep Learning for Urban Tree Localization and Modeling**" in CGI 2022 (published in The Visual Computer journal).

 **Read our paper [here](https://link.springer.com/article/10.1007/s00371-022-02526-x).**